 If, like me, you have blonde hair (natural or otherwise- your secret’s safe!) you may have noticed that during the winter months, the color can darken a shade or two.
 The primary cause of this annoying fade and lack of pep is a combination of lack of ‘natural daylight’ in winter months that normally makes everything around us appear brighter, coupled with an absence of those sunshiny UV-rays which help to lift and lighten your hair color and intensify the blonde.

-Obviously, there are a wealth of simple home remedies to correct this, ranging from lemon juice to chamomile tea, but if you’re looking for faster results (or something to elevate your color even further) simply lifting the color with gentle blonde hair dye home kit should suffice in giving light brown or dirty-blonde hair a seasonal facelift back into the baby-blonde or platinum shades.
+Obviously, there are a wealth of simple home remedies to correct this, ranging from lemon juice to chamomile tea, but if you’re looking for faster results (or something to elevate your color even further) simply lifting the color with gentle blonde hair dye home kit and only using the best shampoos for lightening hair should suffice in giving light brown or dirty-blonde hair a seasonal facelift back into the baby-blonde or platinum shades.

 Looking after your hair from the Inside

 There is a lot of truth in the old saying that “it’s not just what’s on the outside that counts, but the inside too.”
 If you check out allaboutthegloss.com you will learn that just like any part of the body, our hair requires the right nutrition for optimal growth.
 Recently social media has been buzzing with news of the latest Kardashian-family business venture, SugarBearHair Vitamins, which claims to supply all right the vitamins needed for strong, healthy locks to rival the luscious shiny manes of Kim and Kendall’s.